blw219/terra-docs/docs/Howtorun/howtorun.md

 ## Once Hosted

-Once you can see the webpage in your browser, login as a guest A terra widget will open and allow you to connect your wearable accounts to the dashboard Once youve connected at least one wearable, you can view your health analysis data in the dashboard main page
+Once you can see the webpage in your browser, login as a guest.
+A Terra widget will open and allow you to connect your wearable accounts to the dashboard.
+Once youve connected at least one wearable, you can view your health analysis data in the dashboard main page.